4. Application Exercise – Tax Calculation

 $i++;

-// Since we placed $quotient at the end of the $limites array, the previous loop
+// because $quotient has been placed at the end of the $limites array, the previous loop

 // now we can calculate the tax